Getting Rid of Swimming Pool Algae

 - Black green algae

 These are not different types of algae, it’s just different amounts.
 The more algae in your pool water, the darker the green color will be.
-I’ve seen pools almost black with an algae infestation.
+We’ve seen pools almost black with an algae infestation.
 Gross!

 Light Green Pool Water

 If you have a light green pool you need to double shock your pool in order to kill algae.
-1 pound of shock treats up to 10,000 gallons of water.
+Generally 1 pound of shock treats up to 10,000 gallons of water.
 So, if you have a 10,000 gallon pool or less you will need to double shock it by adding 2 pounds of shock.

 If you have a 20,000 gallon pool or less, you need to add 4 pound bags of shock.
 And if you have 30,000 gallons or less you need to add 6 pound bags, and so on.